Genbuos/TAU.Homework/README.md

 When you call a method under polymorphism, you will call the most specific version of that method for an object.
 In other words, overridden methods in subclasses are prioritized to be called.
 IS A relationship vs. HAS A relationship: IS A relationship means that two classes are associated with inheritance.
 HAS A relationship means that two classes are related, but have no associations with each other through inheritance (one class may be used by another class under HAS A relationship).

-Overriding vs. Overloading:
+## Overriding vs. Overloading:
 1. Overriding states that arguments must be the same and return types must be compatible.

 2. Overriding states that the method access modifier must be the same or friendlier(less restrictive).
+Access modifiers control what has access to certain code.
+Most restrictive -> private default protected public -> least restrictive.

 3. Overloading states that argument and return types can be different.

 4. Overloading states that we can change the level of access in any direction.